MooHoll/physalia-DNAm-EcoEvo/5_Friday/readme.md

 # Advanced DNA methylation workshop Day 5 // 14th February, 2025
 ### Instructor: Hollie Marshall

 This is the Readme file for the session on Friday, where we will cover genome-wide DNA methylation profiling and correlations with gene expression in `R`.
-All the data you'll need for this will be stored in:
+All the data you'll need for this will be available on `GitHub`:

-`~/Share/5_Friday/`
+`MooHoll/physalia-DNAm-EcoEvo/tree/main/5_Friday/weighted_meth_files`

+`MooHoll/physalia-DNAm-EcoEvo/tree/main/5_Friday/gene_exp_with_meth`

 ## Overview